-Applications are welcomed from candidates with a minimum of a 2:i degree in Biology, Chemistry, Computer Science, Mathematics, Physics or Statistics.
-Applicants from closely related disciplines will also be considered.
+2:i undergraduate degree (or equivalent) in Biology, Chemistry, Mathematics, Physics, Statistics, Computer Science.
+Applicants from closely related disciplines will also be considered

 English Language Requirements